Skip navigation

 Causes

-Spondyloepimetaphyseal dysplasia, Strudwick type is one of a spectrum of skeletal disorders caused by mutations in the COL2A1 gene.
-This gene provides instructions for making a protein that forms type II collagen.
-This type of collagen is found mostly in the clear gel that fills the eyeball (the vitreous) and cartilage.
-Cartilage is a tough, flexible tissue that makes up much of the skeleton during early development.
-Most cartilage is later converted to bone, except for the cartilage that continues to cover and protect the ends of bones and is present in the nose and external ears.
-Type II collagen is essential for the normal development of bones and other connective tissues that form the body's supportive framework.
+Variants (also called mutations) in the COL2A1 gene cause SED with marked metaphyseal changes.
+The COL2A1 gene provides instructions for making a protein that forms type II collagen, which is found in cartilage.
+Cartilage is a tough, flexible tissue that makes up much of the skeleton during early development; most cartilage is later converted to bone.
+Type II collagen is essential for the normal growth and development of bones and other connective tissues.

-Most mutations in the COL2A1 gene that cause spondyloepimetaphyseal dysplasia, Strudwick type interfere with the assembly of type II collagen molecules.
-Abnormal collagen prevents bones and other connective tissues from developing properly, which leads to the signs and symptoms of spondyloepimetaphyseal dysplasia, Strudwick type.
+Most of the variants in the COL2A1 gene that cause SED with marked metaphyseal changes disrupt the formation of stable type II collagen molecules.
+This change in type II collagen prevents bones and other connective tissues from developing properly, which leads to the characteristic features of SED with marked metaphyseal changes.

 Inheritance